 Second prize: £200

 The record of work is to be submitted by way of an original manuscript, adequately referenced and written in a format comparable to that used for submission to a learned journal.
-It must seek to answer one of the following questions:
+2018 essay titles were:

 - Diagnosing ovarian cancer effectively in primary care; symptoms and testing.